Chemical coloring of metals

-Chemically coloring a metal is distinct from simply coating it using a method such as gilding or mercury silvering, because chemical coloring involves a chemical reaction, whereas simple coating does not.
+Chemically coloring a metal is distinct from simply coating it via a method such as gilding or mercury silvering, since chemical coloring involves a chemical reaction, whereas simple coating does not.

-Today, the possibilities of using laser patination of copper and the possibility of using microscopic fungi for patination of copper and iron are also being investigated.
+Modern possibilities of using laser to patinate copper and of using microscopic fungi to patinate copper and iron are also being researched.

 History

-The processes of chemical coloring of metals are as old as metalworking technology.
+The process of chemically coloring metal is as old as metalworking technology.
 Some of the earliest-known examples of colored metal objects are about 5,000 years old.
 They are bronze casts with some silver-colored parts, which originate from the Anatolian region.
 Similar processes can be found on some ancient Egyptian copper sheets.
-Another example of early chemical coloring of metals is the Nebra sky disk, which has a green patina and gold inlays.
-An early example of black colored iron is the famous Celtic spearhead found in the River Thames and dated between 200 and 50 BC.
+Another example of early chemical coloring of metals is the Nebra sky disc, which has a green patina and gold inlays.
+An early example of black colored iron is a Celtic spearhead found in the River Thames dated between 200 and 50 BC.

 Pliny the Elder mentioned liver of sulfur and the distinction between naturally occurring and artificial patina in the first century CE.
 Another ancient document about the chemical coloring of metals is the Leyden papyrus X (3rd century CE).
-Zosimos of Panopolis, a Greek-Egyptian alchemist who lived in the late 3rd and early 4th centuries,is also extremely important, since to him attributed texts are considered to be the oldest written recipes for chemical coloring of metals.
+Zosimos of Panopolis, a Greek-Egyptian alchemist who lived in the late 3rd and early 4th centuries is attributed with some of the oldest written recipes for chemical coloring of metals.

-Two important sources from the Middle Ages on chemically colored metals are the Mappae clavicula, which was dated between the 9th and 12th centuries, and Theophilus Presbyter's work De Diversis Artibus, which was dated to the 12th century.
+Two important sources from the Middle Ages on chemically colored metals are the Mappae clavicula (between 9th – 12th century CE) and Theophilus Presbyter's work De Diversis Artibus (12th century CE).

-At the time of the Renaissance, the most significant documents were the Treatise on Goldsmithing and the Treatise on Sculpture by the famous Italian mannerist, sculptor and goldsmith Benvenuto Cellini.
-Patination is also briefly mentioned by Italian painter and writer Giorgio Vasari and by Pomponius Gauricus in his work De Sculptura 1504.
-André Felibien also briefly mentions some techniques for patination of bronze sculptures in his work Principes in 1699.
+At the time of the Renaissance, the most significant documents were the Treatise on Goldsmithing and the Treatise on Sculpture by Italian mannerist, sculptor, and goldsmith Benvenuto Cellini.
+Patination is briefly mentioned by Italian painter and writer Giorgio Vasari and by Pomponius Gauricus in his work De Sculptura in 1504.
+André Felibien mentions techniques for patination of bronze sculptures in his work Principes in 1699.